Goal: Quantify the environmental impacts of your product and compare different scenarios.

 You can learn how to do LCA using SustainableMinds software, using their tutorial.
 You can also learn how to do LCA by hand, looking up pre-calculated LCA scores for different materials, manufacturing methods, transportation modes, energy sources, etc., in various publications.

-Okala Practitioner is a publication which will teach you to do LCA by hand, with lookup tables, and integrate it into your design process.
+Okala Practitioner is a publication which will teach you to do LCA by hand, with lookup tables and a spreadsheet, and integrate it into your design process.
+You can use this template spreadsheet, or your own.